ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `PerkChanged` function.
-This function will check if the perk that was purchased by the player, is the sprint boost perk.
-If it is, then it will apply the speed boost to that player and all other players on the server.
+If a player purchases the speed boost perk again while an existing speed boost is active, then the time of the speed boost is extended, instead of it being just the `BOOST_DURATION`.
+This only applies to the player who purchases the perk.

 ```lua
 if players[buyer.id].hasBoost then